isaacaflores2/reactToDoApp/README.md

 A Simple to do list using React!
 The web app allows you to add your own todo list and items per list.

 # Motivation
-I decided to create this project so I could quickly learn React basics.
+I decided to create this project so I could quickly learn React and MongoDB.

 # Screenshots
 ![](imgs/todo-app-screenshot.png)